 The term of proxy hacking was initially been introduced as an SEO method of ranking pages by duplicating original pages using proxies.
 The hackers

 Attackers created copies of targeted web pages on proxy servers and use techniques like linking to the copied page from external sites and keyword stuffing to artificially raise the search engine ranking of those pages.
 The original pages then ranked lower and even been viewed as duplicated content and are removed from a search engine’s index.
 This method of page ranking is no longer used as Google got smarter in identifying these types of scams.

 However, proxy hacking is used nowadays as part of adware and spyware distribution techniques.

 A copy of a search engine page can be easily implemented and by browser hijacking be distributed to random users.
 Further, users get the search results from the search engine, but they also may be misled with false advertising, adware/spyware downloads, and other types of frauds.
 Take for example, weknow.ac, a “search engine” that is known as a browser hijacker and proxy hacking page.
 You may find more about it and how to remove it here.back to menu ↑

 How do browsers get infected?

 Numerous means are used to infect computers with browser hijackers.
-These include via freeware and shareware, and though advertisement support apps that are installed via web browser toolbars or add-ons.
-Infections by spyware and adware, and exploitation of various browser vulnerabilities also lead to browser hijackers.back to menu ↑
+These include via freeware and shareware, and through advertisement support apps that are installed via web browser toolbars or add-ons.
+Infections by spyware and adware and exploitation of various browser vulnerabilities also lead to browser hijackers.back to menu ↑

 How to remove browser hijackers